Country Club Announces Strategic Alliance, Expansion and Digital Revolution - www.lokmattimes.com

 Country Club Announces Strategic Alliance, Expansion and Digital Revolution

-PNN Kolkata (West Bengal) [India], December 24: Country Club Hospitality and Holidays Ltd., a leading lifestyle and leisure club, ...
+Kolkata (West Bengal) [India], December 24: Country Club Hospitality and Holidays Ltd., a leading lifestyle and leisure club, has ...

 To usher in the New Year, Country Club Hospitality & Holidays will host its high-energy “WAR OF DJs” celebrations on 31st December, to be held simultaneously across its clubs in key cities across India.
 The nationwide event will feature top DJs, immersive music battles, festive experiences, and gourmet food and beverages, promising a vibrant and unforgettable New Year's Eve for members and guests.
 This large-scale celebration reinforces Country Club's commitment to delivering premium lifestyle and entertainment experiences across its extensive club network.